 The ascent of the slopes is a virtual climatic world tour, from the tropics to the Arctic.
 Even before you cross the national park boundary (at the 2,700m contour), the cultivated footslopes give way to lush montane forest, inhabited by elusive elephant, leopard, buffalo, the endangered Abbot’s duiker, and other small antelope and primates.
 Higher still lies the moorland zone, where a cover of giant heather is studded with otherworldly giant lobelias.
 Above 4,000m, a surreal alpine desert supports little life other than a few hardy mosses and lichen.
 Then, finally, the last vestigial vegetation gives way to a winter wonderland of ice and snow - and the magnificent beauty of the roof of the continent.
 Halt points along the route include Mandara Hut, Horombo Hut, Mawenzi Ridge, Kibo Hut, Uhuru Peak and the Marangu Gate of Kilimanjaro National Park.

 We humans love superlatives-the biggest, the tallest, the oldest.
 The urge to witness the rare is a default setting installed in us since birth.
 Conquering one of the seven highest mountains of the world is a dream for many.
-So if you’re planning to climb Mt.
-Kilimanjaro, make sure you have that unfathomable zeal, a positive mindset and strong willpower!
+So if you’re planning for Kilimanjaro trek, make sure you have that unfathomable zeal, a positive mindset and strong willpower!

 There are various routes to climb the tallest peak of Africa; some are steep, some have continuous ascents, and some are daunting.
 While Marangu route is known as the oldest, comparatively easiest and the shortest route to Mt.
 Kilimanjaro, don’t be fooled by the word ‘easy’, because as the saying goes, nothing worthwhile comes easily!